WickyLim/MovieVotingCoreMySQL/README.md

 }
 ```
 Note: `mysql1` needs to be the same as you mysql image name set on Step 2 of [Setup MySQL on Docker](#setup-mysql-on-docker)

 4. On command prompt, navigate to project's directory
 5. On command prompt, run
 ```shell
 docker build -t image-name .
 ```
 (replace `image-name` to your own preferred name)

 6. On command prompt, run
 ```shell
 docker run -d -p 8080:80 --name container-name --link mysql1 -it image-name
 ```
 (replace `container-name` and `image-name` to your own preferred name)
+Note: `mysql1` needs to be the same as you mysql image name set on Step 2 of [Setup MySQL on Docker](#setup-mysql-on-docker)

 7. Visit http://localhost:8080